loeeeee/lxc-gpu-passthrough/README.md

 A guide for [nVidia](https://www.nvidia.com/) GPU passthrough on a [Ubuntu](https://ubuntu.com/) LXC ([Linux Containers](https://linuxcontainers.org/)) with a [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) 8 host.

 This guide should be widely applicable to other LXC guest system that is supported by nVidia driver, because we only need to do minimal modification inside the guest system.
+The principle of this guide should also be applicable to AMD gpu passthrough.

 ## Host setup